Processing entangled photons in high dimensions with a programmable light converter: Conclusion

-In conclusion, we have demonstrated the applicability of MPLC as a building block for quantum information processing of entangled photons.
+In conclusion, we have discussed and demonstrated the applicability of MPLC as a universal and scalable platform for processing high-dimensional entanglement.
 We have certified high-dimensional entanglement with high fidelity by programming the MPLC to switch between different mutually unbiased bases\cite{bavaresco2018measurements,brandt2020high}.
 By scanning the phases of the spots at the input plane and measuring in the DFT basis, we have observed high-visibility quantum interference, which is fundamental to many quantum information processing tasks.
 Furthermore, to demonstrate the universality of MPLC, we have experimentally programmed 400 Haar random unitary transformations on four modes using MPLC with five planes, observing high statistical fidelity\cite{carolan2015universal}.
-As indicated by our simulation, near-perfect Haar random unitaries on four modes can be implemented by as few as ten planes in the MPLC.
-Besides demonstrating the reconfigurability and universality of the MPLC, Haar random unitaries are important for boson sampling, QKD and other quantum information processing tasks\cite{zhong2020quantum,carolan2015universal,flamini2018photonic,hayden2004randomizing}.
+Besides demonstrating the reconfigurability and universality of the MPLC, Haar random unitaries are important for boson sampling, quantum key distribution and other quantum information processing tasks\cite{zhong2020quantum,carolan2015universal,flamini2018photonic,hayden2004randomizing}.
 Finally, we have considered the use of MPLC as a mode converter for entanglement distribution, demonstrating correlations between the position of one photon and the measured LP mode of the other.
-Being a reconfigurable, scalable and universal approach for quantum information processing that is also compatible with free-space and fiber links, MPLC can serve as a leading technology for processing high-dimensional entangled photons for quantum communication and computation.
-We also anticipate that the wide bandwidth of MPLC\cite{fontaine2020ultrabroadband} together with the ability to control all degrees of freedom of light\cite{mounaix2020time}, will open new possibilities in controlling hyper entangled states\cite{deng2017quantum}.